-The Board is elected by our voting members at the Annual General Meeting – all active Team Members are eligible to vote plus any Team Members who might be on Leave of Absence.
+The Board of Trustees is elected by our voting membership at the Annual General Meeting.
+Active Team Members, and Team Members on leave of absence, are eligible to vote.

 Chair of the Council of ICO Communities

 Tony brings more than 40 years operational and human resources experience to ICO.
 His career has spanned theme parks and world expositions, to international equipment manufacturing, to currently commercial and industrial cleaning services.
 Across all these industries, Tony has been able to leverage his expertise in creating strategies to improve productivity and efficiency; balancing budgets; managing quality assurance programs; and supervising, hiring, and training employees.
 Tony worked with John Mitchell building the human resources and organization for a large Pulp and Paper Complex, it was during that time in 1988 that Tony and John worked on the first conceptual document that led eventually to ICO.

 Born in Braga, Portugal, Tony immigrated to Canada at age 13.
 Twenty years later he immigrated again, this time to the United States.
 Tony lives in Ohio with his wife of more than 20 years, Tammy and their daughters Ashten and Morgan.
 In addition to serving as congregational president for his church, Tony enjoys spending time with his family and being involved in his young daughter’s multiple activities.

 Tony has a Bachelor of Arts in Economics from the University of Waterloo in Ontario, Canada.
 He speaks English, Portuguese, Spanish and French.

 Catalina is currently in the process of completing her Bachelor of Arts in International Relations and Development Studies at the University of Calgary.
 Her degree allows her to focus on her passion within the African region and the importance of security and strategy, specifically within conflict zones.